-(2) If the damage to harvested or unharvested mature onion production exceeds the percentage shown in the Special Provisions or the standards for the applicable marketing order for the type, no production will be counted for that unit or portion of a unit unless the damaged onion production from that acreage is sold.
+(2) If the damage to mature harvested or unharvested onion production exceeds the percentage referenced in section 14(d) of the crop policy and shown in the Special Provisions, or exceeds the standards for the applicable marketing order for a type of damage as allowed in the Special Provisions, no production will be counted for that unit or portion of a unit unless the damaged onion production from that acreage is sold.
 If sold, the hundredweight (cwt.) of production to be counted will be adjusted by dividing the price received for the damaged onion production by the price election and multiplying the resulting factor (not to exceed 1.000) times the cwt. sold.